Chart Color Schemes

 Port Macquarie - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Port Macquarie - South, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 75.9% houses and 24.1% other dwellings.
-Home ownership in Port Macquarie - South was at 47.5%, with mortgaged dwellings at 30.2% and rented ones at 22.3%.
+Port Macquarie - South's dwelling structures, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 75.9% houses and 24.1% other dwellings.
+Home ownership in Port Macquarie - South stood at 47.5%, with mortgaged dwellings at 30.2% and rented ones at 22.3%.
 The median monthly mortgage repayment was $1,814, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was $420, compared to Non-Metro NSW's $375.
-Nationally, Port Macquarie - South's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.
+The median weekly rent was $420, compared to Non-Metro NSW's $375.
+Nationally, Port Macquarie - South's mortgage repayments were lower at $1,863 and rents substantially higher at $375.

 Frequently Asked Questions - Housing